Rephonic

 Where can I find podcast stats for Library Talks?

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Library Talks and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Library Talks.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Library Talks and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

 How many listeners does Library Talks get?